Nils-nonline/Nils-nonline/README.md

 I’m programming with HTML/CSS/JS.
 I am also quite good at coding in python.

-I am generally capable of but do not use as frequently:
+I am also generally capable of but am not using as frequently:
 Java and C++/Arduino.

 My Interests: